algbio/mfd-safety/README.md

 `u` to  `v` carrying `f` flow is represented in a separated line in the format `u v f`.
 - Vertices must be integers following a topological order of the graph.
 - An example of such a format can be found in `./example_inputs/example.graph`.
+- To specify subpath constraints, after the specification of each graph add a line 'subpaths' followed by the subpaths, one on each line.
+A subpath is specified as the corresponding sequence of vertices (separated by spaces) followed by '1.0', an example can be found in `./example_inputs/example_subpaths.graph`

 ## Output